ines312692/ToDoList/README.md

 1. Configure Jenkins with appropriate Kubernetes access
 2. Create a new pipeline job pointing to the repository
+3. Set up separate Jenkins jobs for frontend and backend deployment:
+   - `todo-frontend-job`: Responsible for deploying the frontend application
+   - `todo-backend-job`: Responsible for deploying the backend application
-3. The pipeline will:
+4. The main pipeline will:
+   - Run in a Kubernetes environment with the 'jenkins-master' label
+   - Use the 'jenkins-deployer' service account in the 'default' namespace
-    - Prepare the Kubernetes configuration
+   - Deploy to the 'jenkins-developer' namespace
-    - Deploy the frontend and backend applications using Helm charts
+   - Execute frontend and backend deployment jobs in parallel
-    - Verify the deployment by checking pods and services
+   - Provide a summary of all deployed resources
+   - Display detailed error information in case of failure

 ### Docker Compose Deployment
 While the current Jenkins pipeline focuses on Helm chart deployment, Docker Compose provides an alternative method for simpler deployments.
 This could be implemented as an additional deployment option in the pipeline.